 After the house is cleaned and properly staged, set a positive mood from the moment they walk through the door.

-- Open all the drapes and blinds, turn on every light in the house, and burn a few candles.
-If you’re hosting an open house, there’s probably nothing to hide.
+- Open all the drapes and blinds, turn on every light in the house and burn a few candles.
+If you’re hosting an open house, there’s nothing to hide.

 - Pass out flyers.
-One stack with colorful photos and reasons to buy.
-Another stack with financing options to determine their monthly mortgage payment.
+One stack with colorful photos and reasons to buy, and another stack with financing options to determine their monthly mortgage payment.

 - Collect contacts.
 Make it easy for visitors to sign in and register for follow ups with clipboards or iPads.

-- Have an LO ready to pre-qualify any borrowers so buyers can see how much a payment on their USDA, FHA, or VA loan would be.
+- Have a loan officer ready to pre-qualify any borrowers so buyers can see how much a payment on their USDA, FHA or VA loan would be.
 It’s also a chance to get buyers downloading and using mobile apps.

 - Show the receipts.
-Set out all documents pertaining to the house: inspection reports, appraisal or comps, major repairs & warranties, and blueprints for additions or future possible improvements.
+Set out all documents pertaining to the house: inspection reports, the appraisal or comps, major repairs and warranties, and blueprints for additions or future possible improvements.

 Hide any valuables

-Secure all of your assets, treasures, and prescription drugs.
+Secure all of your assets, treasures and prescription drugs.
 They should be tucked away for the duration the home is listed.
-Sadly, open houses are a known source for thefts or casing later burglaries.
+Sadly, open houses are a known source of thefts or casing for burglaries.
 Prescription drugs are highly targeted.
 Lock them up.

 Feedback & follow ups